ga4gh-discovery/ga4gh-case-discovery/README.md

 A `client` is a system which makes `search` requests to a `server` (or many servers in a federated system).
 This can be done on behalf of a user, or as part of an automated workflow/pipeline.

-A `server` is a database or system which contains data on which it can perform searches and from which it can return a `results` response.
+A `server` is a database or system that contains data on which it can perform searches and from which it can return `results` responses.

-A `search` request is a JSON document that contains a query and associated meta data.
+A `search` request is a JSON instance (or payload) that contains a query and associated meta data.

-A `results` response is a JSON document that contains the results produced by running a query and associated meta data.
+A `results` response is a JSON instance (or payload) that contains the results produced by running a query and associated meta data.

-This specification does not define the data model of any data on the `server`, not does it define how this data is to be indexed, searched, or ranked.
-For example a `server` could index annotations for specific genomic coordinates, patient cases, animal models, VCF files, phenotypes for diseases, etc...
+This specification does not define the data model of any data stored on the `server`, nor does it define how this data is indexed, searched, or ranked.
+For example a `server` could store and index annotations for specific genomic coordinates, patient cases, animal models, VCF files, phenotypes for disease ontologies, etc...

 # Releases